 - In this article, we will see an outline on Rendering in Maya.
 Maya Software is the most popular animation software developed by Autodesk.
-It helps a professional who works in the field of animation films, video games, TV programs, visual effects, etc. to create 3D models and animations.
+It helps a professional who works in the field of animation films, video games, TV programs, visual effects, etc., to create 3D models and animations.
 Complex animation can be easily produced with this software.
 Rendering images made with this software looks like a real-time image.
-Maya software is used by architectures to create detailed shape plans and interior components.
+Architectures use Maya software to create detailed shape plans and interior components.

 - Basic tools of this software are transforming tool, move tool, rotate tool.
 Scale tool, Insert Edge Loop tool, Crease tool, sculpting tool, Quad Draw, create a polygon, soft modification tool, show controller tool, etc. Here our concern area is to tell about how to create any rendering using Maya Software.
 We can create objects, scenes and render those using Maya Software.